halfwavestudios/Affordable-Housing-Initiative/README.md

-# Affordable-Housing-Initiative
+# 🏠 Affordable Housing Initiative (PHP)

-A user-friendly PHP web application designed to help users search for affordable housing service providers by city and housing category.
-This tool enables quick access to providers offering various tenancy options, including social rented housing, affordable rented housing, and intermediate tenure housing.
+A PHP-based web application that allows users to search for affordable housing service providers by city and housing category.
+It includes basic login/registration, booking functionality, and admin management tools.

 ---

-## Features
+## 📌 Features

+- 🔍 Search for service providers by city and housing category
+- 📷 Display provider photo, name, and address
+- 📘 Book a provider directly from the listing
+- 👤 User login and registration system
-- Dynamic search interface with dropdowns for **City** and **House Category**
+- 🧑‍💼 Admin dashboard for managing providers and halls
-- Real-time search results without page reloads using AJAX and jQuery
+- ⚙️ AJAX-enabled search with jQuery (no page reload)
-- Displays provider information including photo, name, address, and category
-- Easy booking system linking users to individual providers
-- Responsive and clean user interface for seamless user experience

 ---

-css/              # CSS stylesheets images/           # Provider and site images include/          # Header, footer, and reusable PHP includes js/               # JavaScript files (e.g., jQuery) msg/              # Message or notification handling files scripts/          # Backend scripts like searchproviders.php about.php         # About page admin.php         # Admin dashboard or functions booking.php       # Booking page for service providers deletebooking.php # Script to delete bookings deletehall.php    # Script to delete hall entries home.php          # User home page homepage.html     # Static homepage file index.php         # Main landing or entry page login.php         # User login script logout.php        # User logout script main.sql          # Database schema and seed data managehall.php    # Hall management page
+## 🗂️ Project Structure

+css/ # CSS stylesheets
+images/ # Provider images
+include/ # Reusable header/footer files
+js/ # JavaScript (e.g. jQuery)
+msg/ # Message/notification handlers
+scripts/ # Backend scripts (e.g. searchproviders.php)

+about.php # About the platform
+admin.php # Admin dashboard or functions
+booking.php # Booking functionality
+deletebooking.php # Script to delete bookings
+deletehall.php # Script to delete halls
+home.php # User home page
+homepage.html # Static homepage
+index.php # Main search interface
+login.php # User login
+logout.php # Logout script
+main.sql # SQL file to set up the database managehall.php # Admin panel for managing halls provider.php # Provider profile/details
-provider.php      # Provider profile or management page register.php      # User registration page
+register.php # New user registration

+---

-Setup Instructions
+## 🛠️ Setup Instructions

-Clone or download the repository to your PHP-enabled web server (e.g., XAMPP, WAMP, LAMP).
+1. **Clone or download the repository** into your local PHP server directory (e.g., `htdocs/` for XAMPP).

+2. **Set up the database**:
+   - Open phpMyAdmin (or any SQL tool).
-Import the main.sql file into your MySQL/MariaDB database to set up necessary tables and initial data.
+   - Import the `main.sql` file to create the necessary tables and data.

-Configure your database connection in your PHP config files (likely in the include/ folder).
+3. **Configure database connection**:
+   - Edit the connection file (usually inside `include/`) to add your DB credentials.

+4. **Ensure file structure** is intact:
-Make sure the directories for CSS, JS, images, and PHP scripts are correctly placed in your server root.
+   - CSS, JS, image, and PHP files must be in their appropriate folders.

-Open index.php in your browser to access the application.

-Use the login or registration pages to create users and start interacting with the app.
+5. **Run the app**:
+   - Launch your local server (e.g., start Apache in XAMPP).
+   - Visit `http://localhost/index.php` in your browser.

+---

+## 💡 Usage

+- Use the dropdowns on the home/search page to select a **city** and a **housing category**.
+- Click the **Search** button.
+- View matching providers and click **Book** to make a reservation.
+- Login/logout as a user or admin to access more features.

+---

+## ⚙️ Technologies Used

+- PHP
+- MySQL (via `main.sql`)
+- jQuery / AJAX
+- HTML & Bootstrap (for UI)

+---

+## 📜 License

+This project is open-source under the MIT License.

+---

+## 👨‍💻 Author

+Created by **Halfwave Studios**

+---

+## 📬 Contributing

+Feel free to fork this repo, suggest improvements, or submit pull requests.